 Usually if there was some utsava in Govardhan, Govinda Kund or Radha Kund, some babaji would invite the other bhajananandis who were dispersed in the outlying areas, so that was always welcome, even though these feasts were often humble affairs.
 Malpoa, a runny and overly spiced vegetable, and some laddus.
 After a few weeks, we really began yearning for Bengali rice, dal and veg.

 When Madhusudan and I came to Braj that time, it was with a bit of determination to really become immersed in the bhajananandi spirit.
 We had been together for five or six months in Nabadwip, following our schedule with determination, but living in close contact with each other on a daily basis became wearying and we had started to annoy each other pretty badly.
-This was a pattern that we followed for the next few years.
+We followed this pattern of getting on each other's nerves in Nabadwip and then going separate directions for a while for the next few years.
 On this occasion, we both decided to get on the train to Mathura, even though we had no money for fare, and just try it somewhere else.

 I didn't really associate with anyone.
 The main thing was to be alone and do bhajan.
 I only had the Bhagavata, Chaitanya Charitamrita, my Stava-kalpa-druma, and O.B.L.
 Kapoor's Braj ke bhakta, books that are still with me and the backbone of my library--in fact, my only real library, one that I can carry in a bag with me wherever I go.

-Nabadwip was better for us.
+Nabadwip was better for us, that is why we kept going back.
 We would go begging in the market or door to door.
 Being foreigners, we got special treatment.
 In Braj, out in the boondocks, strangely enough, there was no "special treatment."
 But in Nabadwip, even the vegetable sellers in the market were willing to give a potato or two, a handful of shak or chunk of pumpkin.
 We could get a week's supply of rice in an hour or less.
 I like going door to door, chanting some bhajan like "Parama Karuna" and waiting for the householders to give me a thimbleful or fistful of rice.
 Often I was embarrassed to accept, the people were so poor.
 And yet they would give.

 Those are all the externals.
 The internal part was just sitting and chanting the Holy Names.
 That was an entirely different stream, running separately, which still flows.
 I feel it here in Vrindavan, connected up as though there had never been an interruption.